GustiG/import_excel_contacts/README.md

 # import_excel_contacts
-A small script to import your excel contact list to WhatsApp By converting excel formats like .csv to vCard format like .vcf
+A small script to add your excel contact list to WhatsApp By converting excel formats like .csv to vCard format like .vcf

 Step 1: run the script in your python environment